-Repairs to the rear of the roof have begun, and the work is likely to last until early November.
+Repairs to the rear of the roof are underway and will not be completed until later in November.

 We have allocated two car park spaces next to the one for the flat, adjacent to the Squash Club road, for use by the Squash Club and the Roofing Contractors.
 The Squash Cub allocation is to compensate for the loss of space in their car park due to encroachment of the scaffolding.
 Generally, the space used by the Roofing Contractors will be required weekdays between 8am to 6pm, and the Squash Club requirement is evenings and Saturday lunch time.

 These two reserved spaces will be marked with cones whenever possible.
 Members are not allowed to park in these spaces until the work on the roof is complete.

 The Committee have to be on constant guard to ensure that each bridge session is attended by a director and a scorer.
 Fortunately, lapses occur only rarely.
 However, our position is not totally secure.
 Volunteers move on, and we are now seeking fresh offers of help.
 Training is given, and we never expect too much of a volunteer too soon.
 If you are willing to give either directing or scoring a try, please contact Colin Wilson or any Committee member.
 Thank you.